linrunner/tlp-doc/installation/fedora.rst

 New packages are available first in the testing repository: ::

-   dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-acpi_call akmod-tp_smapi
+   dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-acpi_call

 .. important::